vsoch/flux-commands/README.md

 ```

 Why would I want to do this?
 Shouldn't I define urgency when I submit?
+(Should this be an admin command not accessible to standard users?)

 ```
 urgency         Set job urgency (0-31, HOLD, EXPEDITE, DEFAULT)